ucc23/ucc/_clusters/ruprecht55.md

 UTI_C_lit: 0.8
 UTI_C_dup: 1.0
 UTI_summary: |
-    Ruprecht 55 is a moderately populated, very loose object of low C3 quality.
+    <b>Ruprecht 55</b> is a moderately populated, very loose object of low C3 quality.
+It is located at a large distance from the Sun, above the mid-plane.
 It is well-studied in the literature.
 class3: |
     <span style="color: red; font-weight: bold;">C</span><span style="color: red; font-weight: bold;">C</span>
 r_50_val: 5.1